Hereditary Kidney Cancer Syndromes (PDQ®)–Patient Version

 Hereditary Papillary Renal Cancer (HPRC)

-HPRC is a hereditary syndrome that increases the risk of a type of kidney cancer known as papillary type 1 kidney cancer, which is typically slow growing.
-Papillary kidney cancer forms in the cells lining the renal tubules.
+HPRC is a rare hereditary syndrome caused by harmful changes (also called mutations or pathogenic variants) in the MET gene.
+People with HPRC have an increased risk of a type of kidney cancer called papillary type 1 kidney cancer, which is typically slow growing.
+Papillary kidney cancer forms in the cells lining the very small tubes in the kidney called renal tubules.

 Learn more about papillary kidney cancer from the NCATS Genetic and Rare Diseases Information Center.